Government and Opposition

 Government and Opposition is a quarterly peer-reviewed academic journal on politics.
 It was published by Wiley-Blackwell until 2013, when it switched to Cambridge University Press.
-The journal was established in 1965 and the editors-in-chief are Laura Cram (University of Edinburgh) and Erik Jones (Johns Hopkins University).
+The journal was established in 1965 and the editors-in-chief are Isabelle Hertner (King's College London) and Erik Jones (Johns Hopkins University).
 According to the Journal Citation Reports, the journal has a 2018 impact factor of 2.582, ranking it 32nd out of 176 journals in the category "Political Science".